icecream95/udev-hid-bpf/doc/device-matches.rst

 Users can manually attach a HID-BPF program to a device::

    $ sudo udev-hid-bpf add /sys/bus/hid/devices/0003:05F3:0405 trace_hid_events.bpf.o
+   $ sudo udev-hid-bpf add /sys/bus/hid/devices/0003:05F3:0405 /path/to/my-hack.bpf.o

-Note that the filename doesn't contain the full path.
+Note that the filename does not need to be a full path.
 The list of available programs can be shown with::

    $ udev-hid-bpf list-bpf-programs

 .. note:: If invoked from the git repository, this will show the BPF programs
-          in the build directory.
-Otherwise, it shows the installed programs.
+          in the currently configured lookup directories.
+Use ``udev-hid-bpf list-bpf-programs --bpfdir builddir`` to list the programs in the builddir.

 Metadata in the HID-BPF sources (modalias matches)
 --------------------------------------------------

-Each program can tell which devices it is supposed to be bound to.
+Each HID-BPF program can tell which devices it is supposed to be bound to.
 If those metadata are given, udev will automatically bind the HID-BPF program to the device on plug.